brsloan/warewoolf/README.md

   - Bold: '\*\*bold text\*\*'
   - Blockquote: '> blockquoted text'
   - Footnotes (will be supported but not yet)
-- And the following is specific to MarkdownFic:
-  - Center Align: '[>c] Centered text.'
-  - Right Align: '[>r] Right-aligned text.'
-  - Justify Align: '[>j] Justified text.'
-  - (Defaults to left-align.)

 ## Compile/Export options